 Manteca was losing jobs and new retail to Tracy.
 New neighborhoods seemed to use cookie cutter designs and had an impersonal feeling.
 Downtown wasn’t attractive.
 Manteca lacked cultural activities and arts for a growing community of its size.
-Manteca was relying more and more on property tax and consumer dollars continued to leak substantially to shopping malls in nearby cities.
-And — perhaps the biggest one of all — there was a fear Manteca as it grew would have a feel and look no different than Stockton, Modesto and a host of other San Joaquin Valley cities.
+Manteca was relying more and more on property taxes while as consumer dollars continued to leak substantially to shopping malls in nearby cities.
+And - perhaps the biggest one of all - there was a fear Manteca as it grew would have a feel and look no different than Stockton, Modesto and a host of other San Joaquin Valley cities.

-Effort was used to shape
+Effort was used to shape Manteca development

 “It is more than just a model for growth policies,” noted Bob Adams who was the city manager when the task force’s report was completed.
 “It helped the community see what they wanted so they could have some control over their own destiny and growth.”